andrew/ultimate-awesome/README.md

 - [awesome-ibmcloud](https://github.com/victorshinya/awesome-ibmcloud) - A curated list of awesome IBM Cloud SDKs, open source repositories, tools, blogs and other resources.
 - [Awesome-ML-Model-Governance](https://github.com/visenger/Awesome-ML-Model-Governance) - This repository provides a curated list of references about Machine Learning Model Governance, Ethics, and Responsible AI.
 - [awesome-video-domain-adaptation](https://github.com/xuyu0010/awesome-video-domain-adaptation) - A comprehensive collection of awesome research and other items about video domain adaptation.
-- [awesome-coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
 - [Awesome-CustomROM](https://github.com/ImKKingshuk/Awesome-CustomROM) - Awesome-CustomROM: Explore the World of Custom Android Experiences!
 Dive into a collection of the best Custom ROMs, featuring cutting-edge features, enhanced performance, and a vibrant developer community.
 Elevate your Android experience beyond the ordinary! 🌐🚀 #CustomROMs #AndroidDev #OpenSource #XiaomiEU #HyperOS #OriginOS.
 - [awesome-js-dev-id](https://github.com/mazipan/awesome-js-dev-id) - 😎 Daftar para developer/programmer JavaScript terkece asal Indonesia.
 - [awesome-meilisearch](https://github.com/meilisearch/awesome-meilisearch) - A curated list of awesome Meilisearch resources.
 - [offline-docs](https://github.com/naveennamani/offline-docs) - A collection of scripts to build offline documentation for your favourite frameworks/libraries.
 Simply search, copy/paste the commands and enjoy.
+- [awesome-llm-courses](https://github.com/wikit-ai/awesome-llm-courses) - A curated list of awesome online courses about Large Langage Models (LLMs).
 - [Best-Audio-Classification-Resources-with-Deep-learning](https://github.com/ashishpatel26/Best-Audio-Classification-Resources-with-Deep-learning) - List of articles related to deep learning applied to music.
 - [bert-in-production](https://github.com/DomHudson/bert-in-production) - A collection of resources on using BERT ( ) and related Language Models in production environments.
 - [awesome-talks](https://github.com/jeroenvdgulik/awesome-talks) - My mostly incomplete list of memorable talks that should probably be required material.